simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Unions: C-unions support a structure that can be one of many types, and sets aside space for all of the possibilities.
 This is a complementary feature to enumerations; a union supports a drop-down selection associated with a collection of values.

 Implementing this within the static allocation scheme will be tricky for collection/reference types, and needs design work.
 Because the memory footprint must remain static across all schema variants, the set of nested collections must take up maximum memory possible with any union selection.
-One strategy is to create a separate instance for each nested collection; the union needs to run a set-up function whenever a variant is selected.
-(The references to the nested collections need to be written into the union.)
+One strategy is to create a separate instance for each nested collection.
 Another strategy is to express each nested level of sub-collections as a union, preserving some memory space.
-This may create difficulty for the prototyper, in understanding non-obvious memory and code size costs.
+Both strategies need to run a set-up function whenever variant is selected, that stitches the memory space together--this is done at init for all other types.
+Given this new set-up requirement, it may be easier to move the entire instance into a memory blob and the init into a library function.

 ### UI File-Saving and Extensibility
 The user interface is capable, but minimally so.
 Some development work can add useful features.